 Great alternative to gas-powered cars

 As you can see, there is a lot to love about the new Kia Ceed Sportswagon plug-in hybrid car besides the 60 km all-electric range.
-It comes with a host of other features that help make it a great alternative to gasoline powered vehicles.
+It comes with a host of other premium and safety features that help make it a great alternative to gasoline powered Ceed (Xceed) variants.